 Professional painting is a lot more expensive than doing it yourself.
 The cost is usually calculated per linear foot.
 Professional topside painting can range from $100 to $400.
 On average, it can be around $200.

 Bottom painting ranges from $15 to $100 per linear foot professionally.
-An approximate of $20 is the estimated average for bottom painting.
+Approximate of $20 is the estimated average for bottom painting.

 What Are the Factors that Affect the Cost of Boat Painting?

-- The bigger the boat is, the more surface area is included for the professional painters to work on.
+- The bigger the boat, the more surface area is included for professional painters.
 It also entails more paint to cover the boat’s surface.